10.81. Read Images [3D Stack] (ITK)

 Scaling Factor (1) - This is the scaling option that previously existed with the filter.
 It functions by providing a float value that becomes a XYZ scaling factor vector that is applied to each image before it is inserted into the final geometry.
 This means that the number of pixels in the resulting output image will be resampled to

-.
+{X * (ScalingFactor / 100.0), Y * (ScalingFactor / 100.0), Number of Images In Stack} (XYZ).
 This means that a value of 100 (Like 100%) will NOT perform any resampling.
 A value of 50 will produce a final output image that has half as many pixels along the X and Y Axis.
 A value of 200 will have twice as many voxels along the X and Y Axis.Exact XY Dimensions (2) - This is provided to allow for precision resampling along the Z Axis.
 The number of pixels in the resulting output image will be resampled to

-{User Supplied X, User Supplied Y, Number of Images In Stack} (XYZ)
+{User Supplied X, User Supplied Y, Number of Images In Stack} (XYZ).

-is implicity uniform in its resampling across the X and Y dimensions, but the same is not true for Exact XY Dimensions (2)
+Both options are different ways to parameterize the resampling functionality.
+The main difference should be that Scaling Factor (1) is implicity uniform in its resampling across the X and Y dimensions, but the same is not true for Exact XY Dimensions (2).

 Example Pipelines